-We have scheduled a board meeting in conjunction with the Annual Meeting and, as set forth in the Guidelines, our policy is to encourage and promote the attendance by each director at all scheduled meetings of our board of directors and all meetings of our stockholders.
+As set forth in the Guidelines, our policy is to encourage and promote the attendance by each director at all scheduled meetings of our board of directors and all meetings of our stockholders.

-Communications with the Board of Directors
+Communications with our Board of Directors

 Our board of directors has approved a process to enable communications with the independent members of the board of directors or the chair of any of the committees of the board of directors.
-Communications by email should be sent to generalcounsel@hannonarmstrong.com.
-Communications by regular mail should be sent to the attention of Steven L. Chuslo, our general counsel, executive vice president and secretary, at our office at 1906 Towne Centre Blvd, Suite 370, Annapolis, MD 21401.
-Each communication received will be reviewed to determine whether the communication requires immediate action.
+Communications by email should be sent to legaldepartment@hannonarmstrong.com.
+Communications by regular mail should be sent to the attention of Steven L. Chuslo, our chief legal officer, executive vice president and secretary, at our office at 1906 Towne Centre Blvd, Suite 370, Annapolis, MD 21401.
+Each communications received will be reviewed to determine whether the communication requires immediate action.
 All appropriate communications received, or a summary of such communications, will be sent to the appropriate member(s) of our board of directors.
 However, we reserve the right to disregard any communication we determine is unduly hostile, threatening, illegal, does not reasonably relate to us or our business, or is similarly inappropriate.
 Our secretary, or his or her delegate, has the authority to disregard any inappropriate communications.